 Is Lenme worth it?

-There are more established pay advance apps out there.
+There are more established cash advance apps out there.
 So before signing up for Lenme, consider a different option.

-If a pay advance app doesn't suit you, you can look into legit payday lenders and connection services by selecting your state.
-However, keep in mind that these are expensive forms of credit and may have interest rates higher than 300%.
+If a cash advance app doesn't suit you, you can look into alternatives by selecting your state.